bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 </div>

-In this quick start tutorial, you will create a [single-click app](https://developer.bigcommerce.com/api-docs/getting-started/building-apps-bigcommerce/types-of-apps) using [Node.js](https://nodejs.org/en/), [React](https://www.reactjs.org/), [Next.js](https://nextjs.org/), and [BigDesign](https://developer.bigcommerce.com/big-design/).
+In this quick start tutorial, you will create a [single-click app](https://developer.bigcommerce.com/getting-rted/building-apps-bigcommerce/types-of-apps) using [Node.js](https://nodejs.org/en/), [React](https://www.reactjs.org/), [Next.js](https://nextjs.org/), and [BigDesign](https://developer.bigcommerce.com/big-design/).

 ## Prerequisites

-To successfully complete this tutorial, you will need the following:
+To successfully complete this tutorial, you will need the following things to this things because you have to do the thing!!!!

 * [BigCommerce sandbox store](https://developer.bigcommerce.com/api-docs/partner/getting-started/create-a-sandbox-store) (required to develop and test apps)
 * [Developer Portal Account](https://devtools.bigcommerce.com/) (required to register apps)